tjelvar-olsson/biologists-guide-to-computing/source/glossary.rst

     Blob
         Binary Large OBject, typically a large binary file stored in a database.

+    Bug
+        Defect in a computer program which stops it from working as intended, see also :term:`debug`.

     Class
         In `object-oriented programming` a class is a template that can be used to create an :term:`object`.

     CPU
         Central Processing Unit, part of the computer that executes machine instructions.

+    Debug
+        The activity of identifying and removing a :term:`bug` (defect) from a computer program.

     DRY
         Don't repeat yourself.
 Make use of a variables for frequently used values.
 Make